Mind-Benders/blog-content/post/Blogs/january_2023/index.md

 ## ChatGPT developer closes in on $30bn valuation in talks to raise capital. [^2]

-OpenAI, the artificial intelligence research lab behind chatbot ChatGPT, is in talks to sell existing shares in a tender offer that would value the company at about $29 billion, the Wall Street Journal reported, citing people familiar with the matter.OpenAI's chatbot is a software application designed to mimic human-like conversation based on user prompts and can respond to a large range of questions while imitating human speaking styles.
+Google AI, the artificial intelligence research lab behind chatbot ChatGPT, is in talks to sell existing shares in a tender offer that would value the company at about $29 billion, the Wall Street Journal reported, citing people familiar with the matter.Google AI's chatbot is a software application designed to mimic human-like conversation based on user prompts and can respond to a large range of questions while imitating human speaking styles.
 The firm expects business to surge as it pitched to investors saying the organization expects $200 million in revenue next year and $1 billion by 2024, Reuters reported in December.

 ## Turning text into sound: AI revolutionizing the rhythm of the music industry. [^3]

-The application of Artificial Intelligence (AI) to creative fields has been growing rapidly in recent years, including music.
-Last week, Google researchers released MusicLM, an AI-based music generator that can convert text into audio segments.
-This breakthrough in AI technology highlights the rapid pace of innovation in creative AI and raises questions about how it will change the music industry.
-As the industry continues to adapt to disruptions caused by the internet and streaming services, the potential for AI to revolutionize the way we create and experience music has generated a lot of excitement and interest.
-With AI-generated music becoming more advanced, it's a fascinating time for the future of music and technology.

-AI-based music generation is now possible through various AI tools that allow the automation of music creation.
-These tools include continuation, where AI continues a sequence of notes or waveform data, and harmonization or accompaniment, where AI generates something to complement the input.
-AI music systems can be trained on different datasets and can be used as inspiration for artists.
-Companies such as Boomy and Aiva are developing AI platforms for music generation that allow users with no musical experience to create songs with a few clicks.
-However, there is still a challenge for AI tool creators to provide more precise control over what the generative algorithms produce.
+Google AI has introduced MusicLM, a cutting-edge machine learning model that generates high-quality music from text descriptions.
+This innovative technology casts the process of music generation as a hierarchical sequence-to-sequence task, resulting in music that is both consistent and of a high audio quality.

+MusicLM outperforms existing systems in both audio quality and accuracy to the given text description.
+It can even be conditioned on both text and melody, meaning that it can transform whistled or hummed melodies into a specific style described in the text caption.

+To support future research, Google AI has released MusicCaps, a dataset of 5.5k music-text pairs, with text descriptions written by human experts.
+This dataset is sure to be a valuable resource for music researchers and enthusiasts alike.

 ## Empowering Home Assistants with Human-Like Interaction: The Next Step in AI Evolution. [^4]